Newcastle Council Members

 Despite his long-standing community presence, Griffin once again voted against raising the Pride flag during the May 20, 2025, council meeting.
 His decision stands in contrast to the growing expectation for civic leaders to foster visibility and belonging for all residents.

-Paul Charbonneau ️🌈
+Paul Charbonneau (Deputy Mayor) ️🌈

 Paul Charbonneau, elected to the Newcastle City Council in 2021, is the youngest-ever councilmember and the first to have grown up in the city.
 A graduate of Hazen High School, Paul has been actively involved in the community as an Assistant Coach for the Boys & Girls Wrestling team since 2017 and helps referee local wrestling meets.
 He holds a B.A. in Political Science and Public Health from Occidental College, where he served as Student Body President and competed in NCAA Football and Track & Field.